 To make it work:

-- Created a handbook for remote working containing tips and guidelines
+- Created a handbook for remote working – tips and guidelines

 - Prioritised video first meetings

-- They got the team on board from the start – it can’t be top down, the team needed to set the rules and expectations
+- Get the team onboard to change – it can’t be top down, the team need to set the rules and expectations

 - Headsets are essential!